ijc3093/E-Commerce-Nodejs-backend-mysql/README.md

 # Display all data from MySQL using nodejs
 Write a RESTful service in Node.js for a company to purchase and sale product to the customer.

-# shopping-nodejs-express-mysql-backend
-Using Postman to get Nodejs to retrieve all data from the database in PRODUCT-AZURE-PDO running in (xampp).
-For frondend, please click this link: "https://github.com/ijc3093/Shoppings-React_Axios-Typescript.git" in the
+For frondend (Angular version 8.0.2), please click this link: "https://github.com/ijc3093/Frontend.git"

 # Mysql